-Curriculum of LPN to BSN Programs in Rhode Island
+LPN to BSN and LPN to ADN Curriculum in Rhode Island

 The benefit of entering a nursing program as a licensed practical nurse is that you have many of the core areas of knowledge that are required in registered nursing.
 You simply need to build on them until you reach the Associate’s degree or Bachelor’s degree level.
 You may also learn how to apply your knowledge and skills to specialized areas of nursing in which LPNs cannot typically work.
 All in all, this process usually involves one to three years of full-time study.

 The curriculum of your program is very dependent on whether you earn an Associate’s degree or Bachelor’s degree.
 However, you should spend most of your time in nursing courses.
 Courses that you may be required to take include Pathophysiology, Hospital Microbiology, Nursing of the Childbearing Family, Medical-Surgical Nursing, Mental Health Nursing, and Medical-Surgical Nursing.
 As you proceed through different areas and levels of nursing, you may put your knowledge to work in various clinical settings.
 Make sure to use this time to build your skills and find out how your career will change as a registered nurse.

 Once you have been accepted to an LPN to RN program, you can begin applying for financial aid.
 The Nursing Foundation of Rhode Island is one of the largest organizations in the state, awarding scholarships of $500 to $1000.